status: current

 Internal communication is authenticated at two layers:

-BACKEND_INTERNAL_WEBHOOK_SECRET) is sent in the X-Prepp-Internal-Webhook-Secret header and verified by the InternalWebhookSecretGuard on all webhook controllers (call-import, coaching-snapshot, worker progress).
+- Backend webhooks (worker -> backend): Worker callbacks are authenticated with an internal shared secret and verified by the backend on all webhook controllers (call-import, coaching-snapshot, worker progress).
 On GCP Cloud Run, requests additionally carry Google-issued OIDC identity tokens.

 - Agent-service: Callers send either a Google OIDC ID token (verified against